 When you do the same things over and over again, the returns will quickly diminish over time.
 Even if you focused your entire life on a single thing that makes you happy - let's go with skiing - then you will eventually find yourself getting bored.
 You'll slowly adapt to your new life in a way that the returns of skiing on your happiness will become zero.

-I've written more about the hedonic treadmill in my happiness essay about "What is happiness?".
-This essay contains more examples of how the hedonic treadmill will keep you from being eternally happy.
+We've written more about the hedonic treadmill on our hub page that tries to explain what happiness is.
+This page contains more examples of how the hedonic treadmill will keep you from being eternally happy.

 Accepting sadness to allow happiness to exist